corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 You can also add the path to the additional configuration file while running the gradle task via the `-PconfigFile` command-line option.
 However, this will result in the same configuration file being applied to all nodes.

-Following on from the previous example, the `PartyB` node in the next example below has additional configuration options added from a file called `none-b.conf`:
+The `PartyB` node in the next example has additional configuration options added from a file called `none-b.conf`:

 ```groovy
 task deployNodes(type: net.corda.plugins.Cordform, dependsOn: ['jar']) {